 Written to help prepare applicants for their oral exams with FAA examiners.
-Using a question-and-answer format, this Oral Exam Guide for Airline Transport Pilot (ATP) lists the questions most likely to be asked by examiners and provides succinct, ready responses.
-Third Edition.
+Using a question-and-answer format, each Oral Exam Guide lists the questions most likely to be asked by examiners and provides succinct, ready responses.
 An excellent study tool for pilots gearing up for their checkride, airman check, or interview.
 Flight instructors find these an indispensable part of the test preparation process, teaching ATP candidates how to exhibit subject mastery and confidence when under the examiner’s scrutiny.

 All the subjects an ATP candidate will be tested on during checkrides, career interviews, and aircraft transition rides are covered.
 Chapters are dedicated to turbine aircraft theory, performance and limitations, airline operational procedures, aeronautical decision making (ADM) and crew resource management (CRM), regulations, and instrument procedures.